mjoblin/netmomo/README.md

 ### System status (kitchens)

-NetDumplings kitchens are the packet sniffing processors (written in Python) registered with the back-end.
+netdumplings kitchens are the packet sniffing processors (written in Python) registered with the back-end.

 <img alt="system status" width="800" src="../screenshots/screenshots/systemstatus_kitchens.png">

 ### System status (eaters)

-NetDumpling eaters are the websocket clients receiving packet sniffing information from the NetDumplings back-end (via the `shifty` websocket server that they all connect to).
-This shows netmomo and another client called 'dumplingprinter' (a NetDumplings commandline helper tool).
+netdumpling eaters are the websocket clients receiving packet sniffing information from the netdumplings back-end (via the `nd-hub` websocket server that they all connect to).
+This shows netmomo and another client called 'dumplingprinter' (a netdumplings commandline helper tool).

 <img alt="system status" width="800" src="../screenshots/screenshots/systemstatus_eaters.png">

 ### Settings

-A simple settings screen to tell netmomo where it can find the NetDumplings `shifty` websocket server.
+A simple settings screen to tell netmomo where it can find the netdumplings `shifty` websocket server.

 <img alt="settings" width="800" src="../screenshots/screenshots/settings.png">